OneStatePackages/ha-package-porta-ingresso/readme.md

-# 🚪 OneState Packages - Porta Ingresso - Front Door 🚪
+# 🚪 OneState Packages – Front Door 🚪

 Welcome to our first Home Assistant package!

 With this package, you can control everything from a single Lovelace card:

-- Check if the front door is open or closed
+- ✅ Check if the front door is open or closed
-- View the last time it was opened
+- ⏱️ View the last time it was opened
-- Check smart lock status (if available)
+- 🔐 Check smart lock status (if available)
-- Unlock the door
+- 🧩 Unlock the door
-- Open the gate and building entrance
+- 🚪 Open the gate and main entrance
-- Receive push and Telegram notifications
+- 📩 Receive push and Telegram notifications

+---

-> ⚠️ Here on Github is included the **free version**.
+> ⚠️ **Note:** This repository contains the **free version**.
-> The following features and configurations are available in the **PRO version**:
+> The following advanced features are available in the **PRO version**:
+>
-> - Integrated numeric keypad
+> - 🔢 Integrated numeric keypad
-> - Automatic snapshot when door opens
+> - 📸 Automatic snapshot when door opens
-> - Snapshot sent to Telegram
+> - 🤖 Snapshot sent to Telegram
-> - Visual feedback for correct/incorrect PIN
+> - 🔁 Visual feedback for correct/incorrect PIN

-👉 Want to support us and get the full experience?
+👉 Want to support our work and unlock the full experience?
 [💖 Get the PRO version on Gumroad](https://stateforge.gumroad.com/l/PackagePortaIngresso?wanted=true)